Airport Day will be held Sunday May 24, 2015 this year.

 can wander and do other things, and not have to stand in a long

 line.
 The rides are very popular.
-Helicopter rides were provided
+Helicopter rides will be

-T-28 Trojans arrive in formation, doing several low passes before
+we had three T-28 Trojans arrive in formation, doing several low

-landing and going on display all day.
-All are welcome.
-There
+passes before landing and going on display all day.
+All are

-is no charge for the admission, but the Civil Air Patrol will ask
+welcome.
+There is no charge for the admission, but the Civil Air

-for a $2 donation for autos.
-If you fly in, it's free.
+Patrol will ask for a $2 donation for autos.
+If you fly in, it's

-Eagles Day to about 400 kids and adults at the Brookings Airport
+to about 400 kids and adults at the Brookings Airport on Sunday,

-on Sunday, March 9, 2003.
-Young Eagle rides were to be given
+March 9, 2003.
+Young Eagle rides were to be given after the talk,

 club is also involved with kids.
 A Scholarship is given to